-- Standards recovery is offered in-class to support students who are struggling to master standards and need additional support. - o Students must request standards recovery up to five days following the assignment. - o The highest grade a student can recover is a 70 - Students can only recover assignments in the 60% (major tests) category and must have made adequate progress and attempts to complete work leading into the recovery assignment - Teachers may require additional work or tutoring (that may not be graded) prior to recovery - O Students must complete a parent contact form and submit it prior to standards recovery. - O Students who are recovering a zero grade in the 60% category may only recover one grade per semester due to unexcused absence or out-of-school suspension. - O Standards recovery is not offered for assignments in the 40% category for any student. - Cheating or plagiarizing on a standards recovery assignment will result in an automatic zero on that assignment. - Students must coordinate the date of the make-up with the teacher within a reasonable timeframe as outlined in the standards recovery policy. - Students who have failed a course have two options: - o Credit Recovery: - On a block schedule, a failed fall course can be taken through credit recovery in the spring, provided that scheduling allows the student to take the failed course - A shorter course - Maximum grade a student can receive is a 70 - The credit is not recognized by the NCAA and cannot be counted as a course.
-This does affect eligibility requirements. - Both grades remain on the transcript - Retaking a course - On a block schedule, a failed fall course can be taken in the spring, provided that scheduling allows the student to take the failed course - Both grades remain on the transcript - Student can recover the maximum grade (out of 100) - The grade and credit are recognized by the NCAA
+- Standards recovery is offered in-class to support students who are struggling to master standards and need additional support. - Students must request standards recovery up to five days following an assignment. - The highest grade a student can recover is a 70 - Students can only recover assignments in the 60% (major tests) category and must have made adequate progress and attempts to complete work leading into the recovery assignment - Teachers may require additional work or tutoring (that may not be graded) prior to recovery - Students must complete a parent contact form and submit it prior to standards recovery. - Students who are recovering a zero grade in the 60% category may only recover one grade per semester. - Cheating or plagiarizing on a standards recovery assignment will result in an automatic zero. - Students must coordinate the date of the make-up with the teacher within a reasonable timeframe as outlined in the standards recovery policy. - Students who plagiarize or cheat will receive an automatic zero on an assignment and may discuss standards recovery options with his/her teacher.
+Additional offenses will result in disciplinary action and an automatic zero.

+- Students who have failed a course have two options and should see guidance as early as possible to discuss recovery options: - Retaking a course - On a block schedule, a failed fall course can be taken in the spring, provided that scheduling allows the student to take the failed course.
+The course may also be taken during summer school. - Both grades remain on the transcript - Student can recover the maximum grade (out of 100) - The grade and credit are recognized by the NCAA